Shooter in Trayvon Martin case "emotionally crippled"

 "He's gone on his own," Sonner said of Zimmerman, "I'm not sure what he's doing and who he's talking to," he said.

-He did not elaborate on the suggestion that Zimmerman had somehow gone rogue, after contacting a high-profile TV journalist and starting up a website to raise money for his legal defence.
+He did not elaborate on the suggestion that Zimmerman had somehow gone rogue, after contacting a high-profile TV journalist and starting up a website to raise money for his legal defense.

 But Uhrig disclosed for the first time that Zimmerman was in hiding somewhere outside of Florida after the shooting triggered protests calling for his arrest.